yousiftouma/cygni-talent-deploy/readme.md

 Initially, you will only be able to log in to the server using the root user with the provided password.
 The first thing we want to do is to enable login using an SSH key.
 It is easier and more secure.

-1. Create a new ssh key using the tool `ssh-keygen`.
+1. On your local machine, create a new ssh key using the tool `ssh-keygen`.
 You can use the default options when prompted.
 If you already have an SSH-key on your machine, you can skip this step and just use that key.
 You will be prompted if you want to overwrite your previous key it **DON'T overwrite it if you already use it for other things**.

-1. Add an entry for your server in your ~/.ssh/config file.
+1. On your local machine, add an entry for your server in ~/.ssh/config.
 This enables us to set up a friendly name and some convenient config for our server.
 Check `man ssh_config` for more information.

    ```
    Host cygni-deploy